kube-reporting/metering-operator/Documentation/install-metering.md

 kubectl -n $METERING_NAMESPACE get pods
 ```

-It may take a 2-3 minutes, but eventually all pods should have a status of `Running`:
+It may take a couple of minutes, but eventually all pods should have a status of `Running`:

 ```
-NAME                                  READY     STATUS    RESTARTS   AGE hdfs-datanode-0                       1/1       Running   0          9m
+NAME                                  READY   STATUS    RESTARTS   AGE hive-metastore-0                      1/1     Running   0          3m
-hdfs-namenode-0                       1/1       Running   0          9m
-hive-metastore-0                      1/1       Running   0          9m
-hive-server-0                         1/1       Running   0          9m
+hive-server-0                         1/1     Running   0          3m
-metering-operator-df67bb6cb-6d7vh     2/2       Running   1          11m
+metering-operator-df67bb6cb-6d7vh     2/2     Running   0          4m
-presto-coordinator-7b7b87ff49-bhzgg   1/1       Running   0          9m
+presto-coordinator-0                  1/1     Running   0          3m
-reporting-operator-7cf77b68f9-l6jrd   1/1       Running   1          9m
 ```

-Check the logs of the `reporting-operator` pod for errors:
+Check the logs of the `reporting-operator` pod for signs of any persistent errors:

 ```
 $ kubectl get pods -n $METERING_NAMESPACE -l app=reporting-operator -o name | cut -d/ -f2 | xargs -I{} kubectl -n $METERING_NAMESPACE logs {} -f